alex-tu-cc/alex-tu-cc.github.io/_posts/2022-01-30-Linux-laptop-power-consumption.markdown

 Now, it can be even easier to check the Intel CPU power state for each power scenario because a machine that can get PC10 used to pass e-star.
 So, a quick way is to check if the system can successfully get PC10 and s0ix during long idle or suspend to idle.
 (Also refer to power-management/cpu-low-power-idle and power-management/system-low-power-idle in checkbox [4] for the test scripts committed by my team)

 It sounds so good, then why don’t we just make it on every machine?
 It counts on each hardware and software component vendor to make the device get into sleep during idle so that the CPU can get PC10 state.
-Most of the time, IHV tends to disable the runtime suspend[5][6] related features by default to work around issues introduced by the non-mature driver or device firmware.
+Most of the time, IHV tends to disable the runtime suspend[5][6] related features by default to work around issues introduced by the immature driver or device firmware.
 That’s also part of our major work to deal with during enablement for the e-star requirement.
 One target is to enable the runtime suspend feature by default on those verified devices. ([The Nvidia RTD3 feature that I introduced in another post is one of the cases]({{ site.baseurl }}/2021/05/nvidia-rtd3-in-ubuntu/))

 If someone would like to improve the power consumption of their laptop.
 A quick way is to try the powertop command to find out and enable the runtime suspend feature for each device.
 If you are lucky that no function be impacted, then the easiest way is to install TLP[7] so that TLP daemon can help to enable the runtime suspend for each device for each boot.